PennyLaneAI/catalyst/paper/paper.md

 # Installation and contribution

-The Catalyst source code is available under the Apache 2.0 license on GitHub\footnote{\url {https://github.com/PennyLaneAI/catalyst}}, and binaries are available for `pip` installation on Linux and macOS\footnote{https://pypi.org/project/pennylane-catalyst}.
+The Catalyst source code is available under the Apache 2.0 license on GitHub\footnote{
+{https://github.com/PennyLaneAI/catalyst}, and binaries are available for `pip` installation on Linux and macOS\footnote{https://pypi.org/project/pennylane-catalyst}.
 Contributions to Catalyst --- via feedback, issues, or pull requests on GitHub --- are welcomed.
 Additional Catalyst documentation and tutorials are available on our online documentation\footnote